Burkina Faso means “The Country of Honorable People.”

 The adoption process from Burkina Faso can appear overwhelming initially.
 However, it is a step-by-step process and ABI will guide you.
 The first step in adopting from Burkina Faso is to have a Home study conducted by an agency licensed in your state of residence.
 If you are in Missouri, Kentucky, Indiana, or Tennessee, ABI is able to facilitate your home study.
 The second step is to file your Immigration and Naturalization Paperwork: the I-800A.

-Your family will need to create a dossier for adoption.
+Your family will need to create a dossier for this specific Africa adoption program.
 A dossier is a compilation of documents, which require various seals at different levels of government.
 ABI will provide adopting families with exact directions about how to prepare their dossier and an up-to-date Dossier document list when they have decided on their specific country.
 Don’t be overwhelmed- we will help you with this, and ABI will even manage dossier preparation and domestic and international mailing!

 The wait time for a referral from Burkina Faso will vary based on age, gender, and special needs of the child the family is requesting.
 Referral information includes as much detail as we receive from our overseas counterparts.